espocrm/documentation/docs/extensions/export-import/export.md

     - The defined list will be imported only with data of `Many-to-One`, `One-to-One Right`, `Children-to-Parent` relationships.
     - The `Many-to-Many`, `One-to-Many`, `One-to-One Left`, `Parent-to-Children` relationships for related entities should be defined in the list additionally.

-A list of Entity Type.
+A list of Entity Types.
 If omitted, then all entity types are applied.
 Example: `--entity-list="ENTITY_TYPE1, ENTITY_TYPE2"`

 Supported values: